-Steamboat is a remote ski town with surprisingly a lot to do, even if you don’t ski or snowboard.
-But if you are visiting Steamboat, especially in the winter, you probably want to know about the mountain.
-Looking for information on the topography, snowfall totals, base area, types of runs, and so on?
+Steamboat is a remote ski town with surprisingly a lot to do even if you don’t ski or snowboard.
+If you are visiting Steamboat, especially in the winter, knowing what to expect both on and off the mountain will help you plan the perfect trip.

 How to get to Steamboat